2bmio/RH124/README.md

-# Use this repo as an alternative of RedHat Labs for RH124
+# RedHat Labs for RH124 running on VirtualBox

 ## Requirement